numpy/numpy/doc/neps/nep-0019-rng-policy.rst

 consistently and usefully, but a very common usage is in unit tests where many of the problems of global state are less likely.

+This NEP does not propose removing these functions or changing them to use the less-stable ``RandomGenerator`` distribution implementations.
+Future NEPs might.

-The initial release of the new PRNG subsystem MUST leave these convenience functions as aliases to the methods on a global ``RandomState`` that is initialized with a Mersenne Twister basic RNG object.
+Specifically, the initial release of the new PRNG subsystem SHALL leave these convenience functions as aliases to the methods on a global ``RandomState`` that is initialized with a Mersenne Twister basic RNG object.
 A call to ``numpy.random.seed()`` will be forwarded to that basic RNG object.
+In addition, the global ``RandomState`` instance MUST be accessible in this initial release by the name ``numpy.random.mtrand._rand``: Robert Kern long ago promised ``scikit-learn`` that this name would be stable.
+Whoops.

 In order to allow certain workarounds, it MUST be possible to replace the basic RNG underneath the global ``RandomState`` with any other basic RNG object (we leave the precise API details up to the new subsystem).
 Calling ``numpy.random.seed()`` thereafter SHOULD just pass the given seed to the current basic RNG object and not attempt to reset the basic RNG to the Mersenne Twister.
-The global ``RandomState`` instance MUST be accessible by the name ``numpy.random.mtrand._rand``: Robert Kern long ago promised ``scikit-learn`` that this name would be stable.
-Whoops.

 The set of ``numpy.random.*`` convenience functions SHALL remain the same as they currently are.
 They SHALL be aliases to the ``RandomState`` methods and not the new less-stable distributions class (``RandomGenerator``, in the examples above).
 Users who want to get the fastest, best distributions can follow best practices and instantiate generator objects explicitly.

+This NEP does not propose that these requirements remain in perpetuity.
 After we have experience with the new PRNG subsystem, we can and should revisit these issues in future NEPs.

 Alternatives